zveric/Revision/.stversions/History/Henry/Henry's Personality~20220420-104359.md

 - Large ego
 - Didnt want to get involved in the day to day running of goverment
 - He wanted war
-- He liked high risk activitiess
+- He liked high risk activities